robymus/monthly-effective-return/README.md

 A simple tool to calculate effective monthly/yearly return for an investment/savings where you add the same amount every month.

-Uses Wolfram|Alpha for approximation of the root of the polynomial for the highly compound interests.
+Uses approximation of the root of the polynomial for the highly compound interest.
+(Not totally precise due to JavaScript floating point precision).

-Enter your Wolfram|Alpha APPID into `wolfram-appid.php` and ready to go.

 ![ScreenShot](/screenshot.png)